aticu/russh/README.md

 Russh should be a correct implementation of the SSH protocol.

+### Security

+Russh should follow the best security practices.
+This includes things like zeroing keys, after they've been used.

 ### Rust only

 Russh should be free from non-Rust dependencies, with the only exception being `libc`.
 However it is still possible to use tried and tested non-Rust implementations of cryptographic algorithms, if you prefer that.

-### Security

-Russh should follow the best security practices.
-This includes things like zeroing keys, after they've been used.

 ### No unsafe code

 Russh is `#[deny(unsafe_code)]` to prevent security issues through unsafe code.
 The exception to this is the (optional) `russh-algorithms` crate, which uses unsafe code solely to erase keys from memory after their use.

+### Stable Rust

+Russh should only use features available on the stable Rust compiler.

 ### Customizability